Recipe: Homemade Marshmallows — With Flavor Options!

 whipped vanilla marshmallow meringue

 To make these marshmallows, a cooked sugar syrup is added to beaten egg whites, then melted unflavored gelatin is added in.
-Like I said, it’s easier than you might think to make marshmallows from scratch, but it does involve getting the timing just right and adding the components in the right order.
+It’s easier than you might think to make marshmallows from scratch, but it does involve getting the timing just right and adding the components in the right order.
 The gelatin is what gives the marshmallows their squishy-ness, and is a very necessary ingredient.
 Without it, the marshmallows wouldn’t set up.
 It has to be added last because the marshmallow creme sets up very quickly!
 You have to work kind of fast, so make sure to have the baking sheet, parchment, and cornstarch ready to go.

 from scratch vanilla marshmallows

 One thing to plan on when making these marshmallows is to leave enough time for them to set up.
 They really benefit from a good 3-4 hours, and are even better after they’ve sat overnight before cutting them into shapes.
-(See my time-saving tip in the notes section in case you’re in a hurry.)
+(See the time-saving tip in the notes section in case you’re in a hurry.)

 Homemade vanilla marshmallow cubes